A PERSISTENT LOW SODIUM/POTASSIUM RATIO

 Medications and other drugs.
 Medical or recreational drugs often contain toxic metals, even marijuana.
 They can poison the kidneys and all other organs, affecting the sodium/potassium ratio.

 Chronic infections.
 Dr. Paul Eck discovered that a low Na/K ratio is associated with chronic infections.
-Based on years of experience, I estimate that the average person has at least a dozen or more chronic infections.
-Common sites are the eyes, ears, sinuses, teeth, intestines, joints, bronchial tubes, lungs, liver and elsewhere.
+Based on years of experience, I estimate that the average person has at least a few dozen or more chronic infections.
+Common sites are the eyes, ears, sinuses, teeth, intestines, joints, bronchial tubes, lungs, liver, and skin.
+Most people also have a few sexually transmitted diseases (STDs) that can be acquired just from swimming in pools or sitting in hot tubs.

 Eliminating these infections may take a number of years even when one follows a nutritional balancing program.
 This may occur because: